mglantz/advanced-networking-workshop/labs/lab-1/README.md

 ---

-:boom: When you are asked to run commands as displayed in Task 1, that is always done in your terminal.
+:exclamation: When you are asked to run commands, that is always done in your terminal.

 ---